jarioneto/redux-resource/README.md

 check the status through the functions `isUpdating`, `hasUpdateError` and `hasUpdateSuccess`.

 By building our application around the concept resources, we were able to create a generic behavior for every request.
-With this, we eliminated the need for creating different reducer, types, actions and sagas, reducing, by a lot, the time needed to implement the functionalities we needed.
+With this, we eliminated the need for creating different reducers, types, actions and sagas, reducing, by a lot, the time needed to implement the functionalities we needed.
 Furthermore, we were able to provide a very simple model for declaring and using requests, which made it much easier to find and debug possible problems.